Nigeria culture or culture of Nigeria is simply the way of life of the people of Nigeria

 Court weddings are not yet conversant in Nigeria because a man is expected to live with his wife forever.

 There are very few divorce cases in Nigeria and about seventy percent of men in Nigeria marry and live with just one woman during their entire adult life, a Muslim is permitted by their religion to marry up to four wives while a Christian can only have one.

-A married woman is expected to take care of the children and her husband, Nigeria culture confers the the sole responsibility of taking care of the children on the woman; she ensures that the children as well as the husband gets good food.
+A married woman is expected to take care of the children and her husband, Nigeria culture confers the sole responsibility of taking care of the children on the woman; she ensures that the children, as well as the husband, gets good food.

 She also does most of the washing and cleaning of the house except in cases where a maid is employed.

-In Nigeria culture the man ensure that the family are well protected, he pays all the bill, including that of his wife.
-A man in the African setting is considered the bread winner of the family, His inability to provide for his family makes him a lesser man than another.
+In Nigeria culture the man ensures that the family is well protected, he pays all the bills, including that of his wife.
+A man in the African setting is considered the breadwinner of the family, His inability to provide for his family makes him a lesser man than another.

-The man is considered the owner of the family, the wife and children belongs to him and he exercises control and have absolute authority.
+The man is considered the owner of the family, the wife and children belong to him and he exercises control and has absolute authority.

 Nigeria culture would stretch to a million pages if all should be written

 Read more about the People of Nigeria.